 1. People don’t belong to you.

-I used to believe that when I was committed to someone, that person belonged to me.
-Of course, now I understand that people are not possessions.
+People are not possessions.
 This means you don’t have a claim on the lifestyle choices they make.
 You don’t get to control their behavior, even if it’s obviously not ideal for the relationship.
 The best you can do is to give it to the Lord in prayer, try your best to communicate your feelings to your mate, and create boundaries from a space of trust.

 2. We all need “me time.”